 Simon Stannard is the European and International Affairs Director for the Wine and Spirit Trade Association in the United Kingdom.

-Michel-Laurent Pinat is a senior consultant at Wine-Int’, a Member of the French Association for Bottlers and Distributors of which he is the legal secretary general.
+Michel-Laurent Pinat is a senior consultant at Wine-Int’ and, a Member of the French Association for Bottlers and Distributors of which he is the legal secretary general.

 FIVS Social Sustainability Initiatives